Perfume: The Story of a Murderer (film): Plot

 On arrival in Grasse, he catches the scent of Laure Richis, the redheaded daughter of the wealthy Antoine Richis, and decides that she will be his "thirteenth scent", the linchpin of his perfume.
 He finds a job and learns the method of enfleurage.
 He starts experimenting by first killing a young woman and attempting to extract her scent using hot enfleurage, which fails.
 He attempts cold enfleurage on a prostitute he murders, and successfully preserves her scent.
+He tests her scent by putting it on his hand and causes her dog to come to him like they would for their owner.

 Having perfected his method, he embarks on a killing spree, targeting young women and capturing their scents.
 He dumps their naked corpses around the city, creating panic.
+Although the town puts in a curfew and arms the men, he is still not discovered.
 After preserving the first twelve scents, he plans his attack on Laure.
-Worried about his daughter's safety, Richis flees the city with her, but Grenouille tracks her scent to a seaside inn and murders her while Richis is asleep.
+Although a different man has confessed to the crime under torture, Richis doesn't believe it and flees the city with her.
+Grenouille tracks her scent to a seaside inn and murders her and captures her scent while Richis is asleep.

 Soldiers capture Grenouille moments after he finishes preparing his perfume.
 On the day of his execution, he applies the perfume on himself.
-The executioner and the crowd are speechless at the intoxicating scent; they declare Grenouille innocent before falling into a massive orgy.
+The executioner and the crowd are speechless at the intoxicating scent; they declare Grenouille innocent and an angel before falling into a massive orgy.
 Richis approaches him with his sword, but is overwhelmed by the scent and embraces Grenouille as his son.
+When the crowd awakes from the spell, they refuse to believe what happened and sentence Grenouille's landlord instead as evidence was found on his property.

 Walking out of Grasse unscathed, Grenouille has enough perfume to rule the world, but has discovered that it cannot help him to love nor be loved like a normal person.
-Disenchanted by his aimless quest, he returns to the Parisian fish market where he was born and pours the remaining perfume over his head.
-Overwhelmed by the scent, the nearby crowd devours him.
+Disenchanted by his aimless quest, he returns to his birthplace and pours the remaining perfume over his head.
+Overwhelmed by the scent, the nearby crowd pile onto him and he is never seen again.
 The next morning, all that is left are his clothes and the perfume bottle, out of which one final drop falls.